Detention of Patrick Zaki: International pressure

-On 14 April 2021, the Senate of the Republic, passed a motion to ask President Mattarella the recognition of Italian citizenship for Zaki for "special reasons".
+On 14 April 2021, the Senate of the Republic passed a motion to ask President Mattarella the recognition of Italian citizenship for Zaki for "special reasons".

 Pressure from Italy and temporary release of Zaki

-After news of his arrest, protests were organized in Italy by some of Patrick Zaki's friends, other students, human rights organisations, and several Italian universities.
+After news of his arrest, protests were organized in Italy by some of Zaki's friends, other students, human rights organisations, and several Italian universities.
 Many Italian cities have conferred honorary citizenship on Zaki as part of the 100 cities for Patrick Zaki campaign, including Bologna, Milan, Naples and Florence.

 Twelve Italian universities that are members of Scholars at Risk Italy section have signed a letter to the Egyptian authorities calling for the release of Patrick Zaki.
-On 21 December 2020 the Italian conference of rectors, CRUI, petitioned Egyptian president al-Sisi to grant Mr Zaki permission to await trial from his home.
+On 21 December 2020, the Italian conference of rectors, CRUI, petitioned Egyptian president al-Sisi to grant Mr Zaki permission to await trial from his home.